Attention Turns to Upside Potential for the U.S. Dollar, Which Rallied on Strong U.S. Employment Data

 - UK Manufacturing/Services PMI

-In the U.S. currency market yesterday, the U.S. dollar rose against the yen after the September U.S. employment report released yesterday showed that nonfarm payrolls came in at 119,000, exceeding market expectations of 55,000.The USD/JPY pair rose from 156.875 to 157.883, moving in line with the 20-period moving average on the hourly chart.
+In the U.S. currency market yesterday, the U.S. dollar rose against the yen after the September U.S. employment report, released yesterday, showed that nonfarm payrolls came in at 119,000—higher than the market forecast of 55,000.The USD/JPY pair rose from 156.875 to 157.883, moving in line with the 20-period moving average (MA) on the hourly chart.
 On the 4-hour chart, the price continues to move along the +2σ line of the Bollinger Bands, while on the daily chart, the RSI has reached 75.